mnih1/loginphp/readme.md

 I created this project to learn PHP (connection between database).
-For now work on this project has been stoped.
+For now work on this project has been stopped.

 Things that work and where done: